-The Tattnall County School System will coordinate and integrate parent and family engagement strategies with parent and family engagement strategies, to the extent feasible and appropriate, with other relevant Federal, State, and local laws and programs: Head Start, Kiddie Castle, Migrant, ESOL that encourage and support parents in more fully participating in the education of their children by:
+The Tattnall County School District will coordinate and integrate parent and family engagement strategies with parent and family engagement strategies, to the extent feasible and appropriate, with other relevant Federal, State, and local laws and programs: Head Start, Kiddie Kastle, Migrant, ESOL, and transitioning to middle, high and post-secondary schools that encourage and support parents in more fully participating in the education of their children by:

-Invitations to parent meetings in an understandable and uniform format and, including alternative formats upon request, and, to the extent practicable, in a language parents understand.
-Notice of meetings is placed on district and school social media, on school and district websites, and on outdoor signs at each school.
-Students and parents in Head Start and Kiddie Castle (migrant prek) are given the opportunity to visit the elementary schools in which their children will be enrolling.
-Opportunities are given for the students to complete an on-site visit to the prek classroom for shadowing.
-Migrant parents are given information on prek enrollment procedures and dates at the spring migrant PAC meeting.
-The Tattnall Migrant Program coordinates services and provides the Exito Program for migrant three and four year olds who do not attend Kiddie Castle or Prek programs.
-The yearly spring parent meeting was held for ESOL and Migrant parents to discuss needs specific to those learners.
-Migrant parents were sent home instructions in Spanish and English and invited to complete the Migrant Parent Survey.
-All migrant students had a chance to complete a survey also in grades 3-12.
+Invitations to parent meetings are in an understandable uniform format, including alternative formats upon request, and, to the extent practicable, in a language parents understand.
+Notice of meetings are placed on district and school social media (Class Dojo, Remind, FaceBook), on district and school websites, and on outdoor signs at schools.
+Students and parents in Head Start and Kiddie Kastle (migrant pre-k) are given the opportunity to visit the elementary schools in which their children will be enrolling.
+Migrant parents are given information on Pre-K enrollment procedures and dates at the spring migrant PAC meeting.
+The Tattnall Migrant Program coordinates services and provides the Exito Program for migrant three and four year olds who do not attend Kiddie Kastle or Pre-K programs.
+The yearly spring parent meeting is held for ESOL and Migrant parents to discuss needs specific to those learners.
+Migrant and ESOL parents are sent home instructions in Spanish and English and invited to complete the Migrant Program and ESOL Program Survey.
+Also, all migrant and ESOL students in grades 3-12 have a chance to complete the student survey.
+The middle schools provide a transition experience held at each middle school for all 5th graders going to 6th grade in the spring.
+They also hold a transition meeting for the 5th grade students' parents.
+The high school holds a 9th Grade First Day for incoming freshmen students for a transition experience.
+The high school also holds 8th to 9th grade orientation and registration for students and parents.
+The high school holds a college and career fair and dual enrollment parent and student meetings.
+The Tattnall County School District strives to ensure that parents and other family stakeholders are involved in the process of successful transitioning as well as making sure they are offered opportunities to become familiar with the new school and staff.
+The Tattnall County School District actively participates in Family Connection meetings and projects.
+The school district collaborates with the Public Library throughout the year.